TASEmulators/psxjin/psxjin/Docs/Readme.txt

 Internal HLE Bios:
 -----------------
- If you select this instead of a regular bios (ie. "scph1001.bin") Pcsx will emulate the bios (this might not work in all cases but it is quite advanced), you can try it and see which one works better, notice that the HLE bios might be faster than a regular one and may make some games work better.
+ If you select this instead of a regular bios (ie. "scph1001.bin") PSXjin will emulate the bios (this might not work in all cases but it is quite advanced), you can try it and see which one works better, notice that the HLE bios might be faster than a regular one and may make some games work better.